njanakiev/njanakiev.github.io/_posts/2019-07-26-pelican-jupyter.md

 # Hosting Your Blog on GitHub with GitHub Pages

 You can host your website directly on GitHub with [GitHub Pages](https://pages.github.com/).
 Before we get started, you have to create a repository in GitHub with `username.github.io`, where you should replace `username` with your username on GitHub.
-After you have set up your website in the previous steps, you can add this repository as a submodule:
+After you have set up your website in the previous steps, you can add this repository as a submodule in the output folder:

 ```bash
 git submodule add https://github.com/username/username.github.io.git output